gnosischain/DAppNodePackage-nimbus-gnosis/GETTING_STARTED.md

-## Welcome to the Merged Ethereum Mainnet Consensus Client: Nimbus
+## Welcome to the Gnosis Chain Consensus Client: Nimbus

-- Your keystores should now managed in the [Staking Brain](http://brain.web3signer.dappnode)
+- Your keystores should now be managed in the Web3Signer's [New Staking Brain](http://brain.web3signer-gnosis.dappnode/)
-- Don't have the Web3signer installed yet?
-It can be manually installed [here](http://my.dappnode/#/installer/web3signer.dnp.dappnode.eth)
+- Don't have the Web3Signer installed yet?
+It can be manually installed [here](http://my.dappnode/#/installer/web3signer-gnosis.dnp.dappnode.eth)
-- All Staking management now has a new home in the comprehensive [StakersUI](http://my.dappnode/#/stakers/ethereum)
+- All Staking Management has a new home in the Comprehensive [StakersUI](http://my.dappnode/#/stakers/gnosis)